linz/basemaps/packages/cli/README.md

 # @basemaps/cli

-CreateThis package is to control the configuration in the LINZ basemaps product.
+This package contains cli that mainly use by configuration and ci/cd process in the LINZ Basemaps product.
+All the cli commands in this package will be build into docker container and publish as [github container](https://github.com/linz/basemaps/pkgs/container/basemaps%2Fcli)

 ## Install